Andrew Heaney: Major leagues

-Los Angeles Angels (2015–2021)
+Los Angeles Angels of Anaheim / Los Angeles Angels (2015–2021)

 On December 10, 2014, the Marlins traded Heaney to the Los Angeles Dodgers, along with Chris Hatcher, Austin Barnes, and Enrique Hernández, for Dan Haren, Dee Gordon, and Miguel Rojas.
 Five hours later, he was traded to the Los Angeles Angels for Howie Kendrick.
 Heaney thanked the Dodgers for their short time together, tweeting, "Well, @Dodgers we had a good run!
 Great to be a part of such a storied franchise. #thanksforthememories".

 After some injuries to the starting rotation, Heaney was called up and made 18 starts for the Angels.
 He went 6-4 with a 3.49 ERA and 78 strikeouts in 105 innings while displaying an excellent strikeout to walk ratio of 2.79 for Anaheim.

 In 2016, Heaney made the Angels opening day rotation as their #2 starter.
 In what turned out to be his only start, after allowing 4 runs in 6 innings, Heaney left the game.
 After the game, Heaney felt discomfort in his elbow, he was immediately placed on the disabled list.
 On April 30, Heaney received a platelet-rich plasma injection in his left elbow, sidelining him for 6 weeks.
 On June 28, Heaney underwent evaluations on his elbow and found no improvement, pushing back his return even further.
 On July 1, Heaney underwent Tommy John surgery and missed the remainder of the 2016 season.
 Heaney would finish his 2016 season with an ERA of 6.00 in six innings.
 In 2017, in 21 2/3 innings he was 1–2 with a 7.06 ERA and 27 strikeouts.

 On June 5, 2018, the day of his 27th birthday, Heaney pitched a one-hit complete game shutout as the Angels won 1–0 over the Kansas City Royals.
 Heaney was the only Angels starter to start 30 games in 2018.
 He finished the 2018 season 9–10 with an ERA of 4.15 and 180 strikeouts in 180 innings.

 Heaney entered 2019 as the projected #1 starter but suffered an elbow inflammation and was shut down after his first spring start.
 He was shut down again on March 28 after experiencing a setback during a side session.

 On July 6, 2019, Heaney became the first pitcher to start after the passing of fellow left-hander Tyler Skaggs.
 His first pitch against George Springer of Houston Astros was mimicking an overhand and slow curveball, which was Skaggs' best pitch, and was unchallenged with no swing.
 In 18 starts, Heaney was 4–6 with a 4.91 ERA.

 Heaney was named the Angels' opening day starter for the 2020 season.
 In the 3–7 no-decision loss to the Oakland Athletics, Heaney pitched 4 2/3 innings, striking out 6 batters and allowing 1 run.
 He finished the shortened season with a record of 4–3 in 12 starts.
 He struck out 70 batters in 66 2/3 innings.